hanaa-mohamed/cpprelude/docs/bucket_array.md

 using data_type = T;
 ```

-1. **iterator**: provide a type definition of the iterator type of this container.
+1. **iterator**: provides a type definition of the iterator type of this container.
-2. **const_iterator**: provide a type definition of the const iterator type of this container.
+2. **const_iterator**: provides a type definition of the const iterator type of this container.
-3. **data_type**: provide a type definition of the element type of this container.
+3. **data_type**: provides a type definition of the element type of this container.

 ### Interface